bswck/check-typing-namedtuple-subclasses-subclasses/README.md

     ```

     which _is_ correct and expected, because `Foo` is a namedtuple (and its metaclass is `type` as well).

-### No use case

-It's hard to think about a reasonable use case that specifically needs inheritance of typed named tuples.

 ## How?
 Since